nikolajRoager/AnalyseLossesUsingGenerators/readme.md

-﻿A program for analyzing Russian and Ukrainian losses, based on visually confirmed loss-data from the Oryx database
+﻿A program for analyzing Russian and Ukrainian losses, based on visually confirmed loss-data from the Oryx database Using C# and Python
 ============
 This project uses C# to analyze data from the Oryx organization, which is a Dutch non-profit dedicated to recording and publishing loss data from ongoing conflicts ([Source of data](https://www.kaggle.com/datasets/piterfm/2022-ukraine-russia-war-equipment-losses-oryx))